Belarus election is poised to extend the 30-year rule of 'Europe's last dictator'

 Although Lukashenko’s current term doesn’t expire until summer, the election was moved up in what officials said would allow him “to exercise his powers at the initial stage of strategic planning.”

-Belarusian political analyst Valery Karbalevich gave a different reason, saying “There won’t be mass protests in freezing January,” he said.
+Belarusian political analyst Valery Karbalevich gave a different reason.
+“There won’t be mass protests in freezing January,” he said.

-In other maneuvering, Lukashenko has pardoned 250 people described as political prisoners by rights activists.
+In other maneuvering, Lukashenko has recently pardoned more than 250 people described as political prisoners by rights activists.

 The pardons, however, come amid heightened repressions aimed at uprooting any remaining signs of dissent.
 Hundreds have been arrested in raids that targeted relatives and friends of political prisoners.
 Other arrests include participants in online chats organized by residents of apartment buildings in various cities.